SpaceX launch vehicles: Falcon 9 v1.1

-On 8 September 2005, SpaceX announced the development of the Falcon 9 rocket, which has nine Merlin engines in its first stage.
+On September 8, 2005, SpaceX announced the development of the Falcon 9 rocket, which has nine Merlin engines in its first stage.
 The design is an EELV-class vehicle, intended to compete with the Delta IV and the Atlas V, along with launchers of other nations as well.
 Both stages were designed for reuse.
 A similarly designed Falcon 5 rocket was also envisioned to fit between the Falcon 1 and Falcon 9, but development was dropped to concentrate on the Falcon 9.

 The first version of the Falcon 9, Falcon 9 v1.0, was developed in 2005–2010, and flew five orbital missions in 2010–2013.
-The second version of the launch system—Falcon 9 v1.1— has been retired meanwhile.
+The second version of the launch system—Falcon 9 v1.1—has been retired meanwhile.

 Falcon 9 v1.1 was developed in 2010–2013, and made its maiden flight in September 2013.
-The Falcon 9 v1.1 is a 60 percent heavier rocket with 60 percent more thrust than the v1.0 version of the Falcon 9.
+The Falcon 9 v1.1 is 60 percent heavier, with 60 percent more thrust than the v1.0 version of the Falcon 9.
 It includes realigned first-stage engines and 60 percent longer fuel tanks, making it more susceptible to bending during flight.
 The engines themselves have been upgraded to the more powerful Merlin 1D.
 These improvements increased the payload capability from 10450 to 13150 kg.

-The stage separation system has been redesigned and reduces the number of attachment points from twelve to three, and the vehicle has upgraded avionics and software as well.
+The stage separation system has been redesigned and reduces the number of attachment points from twelve to three, and the vehicle has upgraded avionics and software.

-The new first stage was also supposed be used as side boosters on the Falcon Heavy launch vehicle.
+The new first stage was also supposed to be used as side boosters on the Falcon Heavy launch vehicle.

 The company purchased the McGregor, Texas, testing facilities of defunct Beal Aerospace, where it refitted the largest test stand at the facilities for Falcon 9 testing.
-On 22 November 2008, the stand tested the nine Merlin 1C engines of the Falcon 9, which deliver 350 tf of thrust, well under the stand's capacity of 1,500 tf.
+On November 22, 2008, the stand tested the nine Merlin 1C engines of the Falcon 9, which deliver 350 tf of thrust, well under the stand's capacity of 1,500 tf.